mainwp/mainwp-client-reports-extension/readme.txt

 1. Enable or Disable extension on the "Extensions" page in the dashboard

 == Changelog ==

+= 4.0.12 - 6-21-2022 =
+* Added: WP Nonce verification to the Go to WP Admin request for additional security

 = 4.0.11 - 5-6-2022 =
 * Fixed: An issue with displaying Domain Monitor data in reports